Kombucha | 12 Pack

 However, kombucha is not like beer or wine, in that the fermentation process does not continually increase alcohol content.
 The yeast and bacteria in kombucha work in symbiosis; as the yeast continue to produce ethanol, the bacteria continue to convert that ethanol into acid.
 It’s a constant cycle, and thus the alcohol content in kombucha is self-limiting.

 Women who choose to avoid alcohol completely during breastfeeding may want to avoid kombucha (and other living fermented foods) too.
-However, many breastfeeding moms do drink kombucha because they like the taste or find that it positively impacts how they feel.
+However, many kombucha breastfeeding moms feel confident drinking it because they like the taste or find that it positively impacts how they feel.

-Pregnant and breastfeeding moms are often encouraged to include probiotics in their diet, whether through food or a supplement.
+Pregnant and nursing moms are often encouraged to include probiotics in their diet, whether through food or a supplement.
 Kombucha, if you feel comfortable with the considerations listed above, can be a great way to get naturally-occurring probiotics from a food source.
 Many moms find that regularly consuming foods with probiotics (like yogurt, kefir, miso, kimchi, and kombucha) helps with digestive issues that can crop up as your body is experiencing hormonal changes.
 While we don’t claim that our kombucha can treat or prevent any digestive issue, we like to hear our consumers feel good when they drink it!
+It is important to follow nutritional guidelines while pregnant or breastfeeding.